Become a qualified senior leader with our Senior Leader Apprenticeship, and apply your in-depth knowledge with real-world business situations.

 Directed learning is a significant aspect of all your modules, and it is an important process which enhances and supplements your learning.
 You are encouraged to reflect on the face-to-face teaching and carry out structured activities to reinforce, consolidate, and revise your learning.
 Self-directed learning is less structured and encourages autonomy and independent learning and can be enhanced by the use of the University’s virtual learning environment (i.e. Blackboard and Collaborate Ultra) and our e-library where you will have access to online journals and books.

-Along with developing a learning portfolio and your work-based project, master apprentices will normally study one 20 credit modules at a time, with 30 hours of academic directed study per module.
-These occasions will provide the opportunity for interprofessional learning and the building of social learning communities.
-Under the terms of the apprenticeship contract, students are expected to receive 20% time remission from their usual duties to devote to their studies.
+Along with developing a learning portfolio and your work-based project, master apprentices will normally study one module at a time, with 30 hours of academic directed study per module.
+These occasions will provide the opportunity for inter-professional learning and the building of social learning communities.
+Under the terms of the apprenticeship contract you are expected to receive 20% time remission from your usual duties to devote to your studies.

 The team consists of highly qualified and experienced academics.
 They have a range of expertise and experience gained in industry and academia, and are also research active.
 The team are experienced in delivering research-informed and applied teaching built on a basis of knowledge, understanding, and application.
 You can find out more about the current teaching on our Meet the Team webpage.
 Please note that members of the teaching team will change over time.